BatyrlanBakytbekov/Project1/README.md

 # Ansible Setup
+Navigate to the directory that contains nginx.yml
+- cd

 Review Ansible Playbook:
 Review the nginx.yml Ansible playbook file to ensure it aligns with your desired Nginx installation and configuration.